What we do

 - supporting the Advocate General in his capacity as a UK Law Officer, including the exercise of statutory functions under the Scotland Act

-- taking forward legal work to support Scotland’s place within the UK, including contributing to the cross-government Scotland analysis programme
+We will to work to support Scotland’s continuing place within the UK, including contributing to the cross-government Scotland analysis programme.

-- helping to ensure that devolution works, ensuring that the UK Government operates effectively for Scotland in reserved areas and facilitating co-operation between Scotland’s two administrations
+We will work to ensure that the UK government operates effectively for Scotland in reserved areas and facilitate cooperation between Scotland’s two administrations.

-- ensuring that UK government Ministers achieve their objectives in Scotland, with a focus on support for the Advocate General for Scotland and the Secretary of State for Scotland
+We will work to ensure that UK government Ministers achieve their objectives in Scotland, and, in particular, support the Advocate General for Scotland and the secretary of State for Scotland.

 Who we are